Here’s a look at the life of convicted DC-area sniper Lee Boyd Malvo.

 October 27, 2006 - Tucson, Arizona, police announce that Malvo has confessed to the 2002 murder of Jerry Taylor on a local golf course.

-November 8, 2006 - Is sentenced to life in prison for the six Montgomery County, Maryland, shootings.
+November 8, 2006 - Is sentenced to life in prison without the possibility of parole for the six Montgomery County, Maryland, shootings.

 July 29, 2010 - In a phone interview for the A&E program, “Confessions of the DC Sniper with William Shatner: An Aftermath Special,” Malvo claims to have killed more than 40 others across the country and that there were other accomplices involved.